ultraammar/ultraammar/README.md

 <h1 align="center">Hi 👋, I'm Ammar Waheed.
 Welcome to my portfolio!</h1>

 Hi, glad to see you here!
 I am Ammar, a ServiceNow developer with 2+ years of experience.
-I have command over the modules of HRSD, ITSM, ITOM, IRM, Service Portal, Platform Analytics.
+I have command over the modules of HRSD, ITSM, ITOM, CMDB, IRM, Service Portal, Platform Analytics.
 With a couple of Micro-Certifications of ServiceNow on my belt, and having had experience in working on integrations of Slack, Jira, or Teams with ServiceNow.
 I am ready to take on what ServiceNow has in store for me.

 ---